Kryvyi Rih: Labour protests

-2022 Russian invasion
+Russian invasion

 On the first day of the invasion of Ukraine by Russia, 24 February 2022, there were air strikes against military targets in the city, causing evacuations of residents in the district of Makulan.

-On 27 February, city mayor Oleksandr Vilkul was appointed the head of the military administration of Kryvyi Rih.
-According to Vilkul, the day previously — the second day the war — the Russian military had attempted an air assault.
+On 27 February, city mayor Oleksandr Vilkuł was appointed the head of the military administration of Kryvyi Rih.
+According to Vilkuł, the day previously — the second day the war — the Russian military had attempted an air assault.
 An Ilyushin Il 76 transport had approached an abandoned Soviet-era air base just east of the city.
-Carrying more than 100 paratroopers with orders to capture the airfield as an “air bridge”, it was forced to abort its mission at 300 metres.
-As soon as the city had been hit with missiles local defenders had blocked the runway with mechanical equipment.
-On the same day, Vilkul said that he had received a phone call from a former colleague who invited him to "sign an agreement of friendship, cooperation and defense with Russia"; he said that he "responded with profanity."
+Carrying more than 100 paratroopers with orders to capture the airfield as an “air bridge”, it was forced to abort its mission, 300 metres from landing.
+As soon as the city had been hit with missiles, local defenders had blocked the runway with mechanical equipment.
+On the same day, Vilkuł said that he had received a phone call from a former colleague who invited him to "sign an agreement of friendship, cooperation and defense with Russia"; he said that he "responded with profanity."

-On the third day of the war, 27 February, the Russian forces, according to Vilkul, sent a column of 300 military vehicles from their advancing position to the south, and that after ten days of intense fighting they were turned back.
-As an industrial center that accounted for fully 10% of Ukraine's GDP, Vilkul was convinced that Kryvyi Rih was a prime target for Russian forces.
+On the third day of the war, 27 February, the Russian forces, according to Vilkuł, sent a column of 300 military vehicles from their advancing position to the south, and that after ten days of intense fighting they were turned back.
+As an industrial center that accounted for fully 10% of Ukraine's GDP, Vilkuł was convinced that Kryvyi Rih was a prime target for Russian forces.